 Introduction

-There is a common perception that the ancestral population of North American deciduous trees like cottonwoods, aspen and oaks etc. was in the south, and the northward migration happened with the receding of glaciers (Neale and Kremer, 2011, Zhou et al., 2014, Aitken et al., 2008).
+Many North American forest tree species retreated to glacial refuges in the south during glacial periods of the late Pleistocene, and subsequently migrated northward following retreat of the ice sheets (Neale and Kremer, 2011, Zhou et al., 2014, Aitken et al., 2008).
 This notion has been corroborated with lot of exploration of genetic variation based models and population genetic studies (Magri et al., 2006, Pyhajarvi et al., 2007, Kremer and Goenaga, 2002).
-While the evidence has been overwhelming and common among various deciduous trees and plant annuals, most of these studies were limited to few loci when it came to coalescent analyses (Holliday et al., 2010, Keller et al., 2011, Pyhajarvi et al., 2007).
+While the evidence has been overwhelming and common among various trees and plant annuals, most of these studies were limited to few loci when it came to coalescent analyses (Holliday et al., 2010, Keller et al., 2011, Pyhajarvi et al., 2007).
 Recent advances in coalescent theory and large scale availability of whole genome data in non-model organisms have brought major advances in our understanding of genetic variation, and what the underlying patterns of genetic variation can tell us about the organism’s history.
 The coalescent analyses which were limited to few loci can now use whole genome sequences to understand population history, divergence and introgression (Li and Durbin, 2011, Schiffels and Durbin, 2014, Liu and Fu, 2015).

 In flowering plants, especially in the case of trees, the speciation process can be very intricate and complex (Coyne and Orr, 2004, Rieseberg and Willis, 2007).
 Being very different in biology from animals and microbes, most speciation and divergence models can be naïve and overly simplistic in case of trees.
 Trees have a very rampant gene-flow among themselves, which can extend from few to hundreds of meters (Hamrick, 2000, Savolainen et al., 2007).
 This kind of migration slows down the evolutionary process, and makes it very hard to decipher the signals of natural selection in genetic variation (Neale and Kremer, 2011, Savolainen et al., 2007).
 Moreover, range wide expansion after the clearing of glaciers have led to the recurrent bottleneck and founder affects followed by population expansion, leading to it being one of the predominant factors affecting natural variation (Excoffier et al., 2009).
 These colonization dynamics (population expansion and bottleneck) have been shown to have similar signals to natural selection and therefore needs to be studied before-hand, and controlled for before studying natural selection (Biswas and Akey, 2006).
 Having said that, trees also pose the benefit of having very less anthropogenic disturbance or domestication in its biology (Anderson et al., 2011, Neale and Kremer, 2011).
 This can be very beneficial, as it helps us understand the effect of neutral genetic forces like random genetic drift, and geography on their genetics in a much better way.